quark-zju/dotfiles/README.md

 fonts
 -----
 * Default UI font is Droid Sans.
 It contains CJK and Thai characters.
-* Default monospace font is Terminus.
-If you do not like bitmap fonts, Dejavu Sans Mono and Droid Sans Mono are recommended.
+* Default monospace font is JetBrains Mono.

 rubygem
 -------